-I beamed when this recipe popped up in my inbox back in February, amongst the weekly bouquet of beautifully illustrated recipes served up via Leite’s Culinaria ‘s weekly updates.
+I beamed when this German pancake recipe popped up in my inbox back in February, amongst the weekly bouquet of beautifully illustrated recipes served up via Leite’s Culinaria ‘s weekly updates.
 It’s a breakfast delight I used to make in the petite kitchen of my Greensboro, NC apartment, back when I was home from Peace Corps and teaching 7th grade English and social studies in my nearby hometown of High Point.
 The friend who shared that recipe called it “German pancake”.
 Given its simplicity and power to please, I can’t imagine how I ever it slip from my recipe repertoire.

 But here it is, from a handsome cookbook, American Flavor, by Andrew Carmellini (Ecco, October 2011).
 You may have the ingredients (milk, eggs, flour, sugar, butter, and vanilla) on hand.
 While I cherish the basic butter/lemon juice/confectioners’ sugar rendition, people vote for maple syrup, jams and jellies, sauteed apples, and fresh fruit as worthy accompaniments.
 You whirl those basics into a velvety batter using a blender, making this simple enough to make before you even have your coffee or tea.